paulohartmann/OdontoMais/README.md

 # Odonto Mais

-Java SE Project for Dentist Clinic.
+Java SE Project for Dentist Clinic Management.
 Developed to work on Desktop with MySQL Server.

 Already Working:</br>
 - CRUD of all classes (JPA and Hibernate Pesistence)</br>